 The plot changed to bring more cohesion to the story.
 Originally, Astaire’s character was a writer who danced.
 However, for the film adaption, he was now a professional dancer.
 Astaire said, “This change made a lot of difference in the story line and unquestionably improved the vehicle.”

-Due to the potentially big box office appeal of their next team-up, RKO afforded the stars the necessary weeks to rehearse, which was especially helpful as Astaire worked out numbers with dancer Hermes Pan for difficult pieces like “The Continental” and “Night and Day”.
+Due to the potentially big box office appeal of their next team-up, RKO afforded the stars the necessary weeks to rehearse, which was especially helpful as Astaire worked out difficult numbers like "The Continental" and "Night and Day" with dancer Hermes Pan.

 Astaire also prefered the extra time so some of the dances could be finished first, rather than saving them all for the end of the shoot.
 Additionally, if choreographing a dance sequence gave him problems, he would have time to work through the details while still working on other scenes.